 Recently I decided to take a drive out to Montpelier, the home of President James Madison.
 I had it all planned out; or so I thought.
 Unfortunately, I got completely lost.
-I plugged in the wrong coordinates on my GPS and ended up over an hour away from where I was trying to get to; however, it worked out to my advantage.
+I plugged in the wrong coordinates on my GPS and ended up over an hour away.
+However, it worked out to my advantage.
 I ended up driving on a lot of backroads that I would not have normally driven and came across some of the most beautiful landscapes.

-It would’ve been easy for me to be irritated that I had gone in the complete opposite direction and attempt to race to Montpelier, but instead I decided to pull over and snap a few pictures and take in the beauty that was all around me.
+It would’ve been easy for me to be irritated that I had gone in the complete opposite direction.
+I could have attempted to race to Montpelier; but instead I decided to pull over and snap a few pictures.
+The beauty was all around me.
 I made sure I wasn’t trespassing on anyone’s property, I definitely did not want to have the police called on me while I was communing with nature.
-I ended up walking around and exploring the train tracks that were nearby, again being aware of my surroundings so that I didn’t get run over by a locomotive.
+I ended up walking around and exploring the train tracks that were nearby.
+Of course I was very aware of my surroundings; the last thing I wanted was to get run over by a locomotive.

-I’m glad that I decided to get in my car and go, even though I didn’t end up where I had initially wanted to go, I was still able to have a very memorable adventure that didn’t cost me anything more than a quarter tank of gas.
+I’m glad that I decided to get in my car and go.
+Even though I didn’t end up where I had initially wanted to go, I still had a very memorable adventure; and it only cost me a quarter tank of gas.
 Each decision to just GO led me on a great little adventure exploring the local area and exploring areas that I normally would not have.

 Hopefully as you read about my adventures, it inspires you to seek out adventures of your own.
 If you’d like to see more photos, or follow along on my adventures, be sure to follow me on Instagram and Facebook.